LovesTha/LovesTha.github.io/_posts/2007-04-04-tombstalker-muhahahaha.markdown

 Delve (You may remove any number of cards in your graveyard from the game as you play this spell.
 It costs ![1](http://forums.mtgsalvation.com/images/smilies/mana1.gif) less to play for each card removed this way.)
 5/5

-I wont insult peoples intelligences by attempting to put this into a deck, just know that this will be ridiculous in many formats.
+I wont insult peoples intelligence's by attempting to put this into a deck, just know that this will be ridiculous in many formats.